 With Facebook, you can search for people who like your rival company, and what else they like; just from the search bar!
 This helps you understand why they possibly would like the other company rather than yours.

 7. Get your plumbing in place- connect all your profiles to see where your traffic lives.

 The definition of plumbing in this sense is that you want every different platform to be connected.
 You can connect to so many more people if you have the right tools and extensions, and your profiles and advertisements on more than one social media site.

 8. HTTPS: if you don’t have it sitewide, you don’t know where folks are coming from.

-When you have https everywhere on your site, your site is secure, and a bonus, your site will show up more often in search results.
+When you have HTTPS everywhere on your site, your site is secure, and as a bonus, your site will show up more often in search results.
 By doing so, you’ll know who is coming from where and how they got onto your site, allowing you to understand where most of your traffic is coming from.
-You get to capture your own site’s data with site wide https and ssl.
+You get to capture your own site’s data with site-wide HTTPS and SSL.

 9. Workplace targeting on LinkedIn and Facebook is a PR director’s best friend.

 You are in such control with targeting your ads to specific people and Facebook allows you to target companies and people who work there.
 You’ll get so much engagement from one ad if it is targeted to the right place and the right people.

 If the company isn’t doing the right thing, the PR Director will have trouble holding the bad ads and comments about his/her company at bay.
 Workplace Target to those with the needs of your specific product/service.